drago-ex/project-db/readme.md

 ## Drago Project with a database
 The package extends the Drago Project to include database work.

-It automates the setup of database configuration and Docker support, so you can start working with a database in your project immediately.

 The package does the following:
 - Copies a configured Neon file with database settings preconfigured for Docker.
 - Adds Docker files for database setup.